Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Revisiting Nonce@Once

 The authors of \cite{alam_nonce_at_once} were able to identify visually recognizable differences in the amplitude of the \ac{em} signal depending on the swap condition.
 Further, they relied on a $k$-means clustering algorithm with Euclidean distance metric to train a classifier capable of recovering the swap condition.

 \paragraph{Leakage assessment} We cannot directly classify traces visually with regard to their swap condition.
-Therefore, we rely on established \ac{sca} methodologies such as Welch's T-test \cite{schneider_leakage_assessment}.
-For this purpose, we record one million traces with a random, but known, swap condition.
-We use the Raspberry Pi 4's \ac{gpio} pins to set a trigger signal at the beginning of the swap operation and reset it once it finishes.
-To keep jitter minimal, we allow the program to run two step operations on the Montgomery ladder before we set the trigger for the single swap operation.
+Therefore, we relied on established \ac{sca} methodologies such as Welch's t-test \cite{schneider_leakage_assessment}.
+For this purpose, we recorded one million traces with a random, but known, swap condition.
+We used the Raspberry Pi 4's \ac{gpio} pins to set a trigger signal at the beginning of the swap operation and reset it once it finishes.
+To keep jitter minimal, we allowed the program to run two step operations of the Montgomery ladder before we set the trigger for the single swap operation.
 If we isolate the swap operation, i.e., directly after the target program is started, the trigger pin is set and $\mathsf{CT\_SWAP}$ is executed, the standard deviation of the time the trigger signal is active is twice as high.
-Otherwise, we follow the standard procedure for \ac{tvla}~\cite{schneider_leakage_assessment}, such as randomly selecting the swap condition for each trace to avoid microarchitectural effects.
+Otherwise, we followed the standard procedure for \ac{tvla}~\cite{schneider_leakage_assessment}, such as randomly selecting the swap condition for each trace to avoid microarchitectural effects.
 A detailed study regarding best-practices for \ac{tvla} on complex devices with dynamic frequencies and cache memories could be beneficial for future work.
-We use a sampling rate of \SI{10}{\giga\hertz} and do not apply any filtering or alignment.
+We used a sampling rate of \SI{10}{\giga\hertz} and did not apply any filtering or alignment.